Moyal deformations, $W_{1+\infty}$ and celestial holography: Self-dual gravity and its Moyal deformation

 \subsection{Moyal deformed self-dual gravity}

 The origin of $w_{1+\infty}$ in self-dual gravity amplitudes is ultimately the presence of the Poisson bracket~\eqref{R4Poisson} on $\R^4$.
-The fact that the symplecton algebra $W_{\rm s}$ arises as the Lie algebra of functions on the plane under the Moyal bracket strongly suggests that, to obtain a theory whose amplitudes respect the corresponding loop algebra of the wedge algebra of $W_{\rm s}$, we should deform the action by changing~\eqref{R4Poisson} to a Moyal bracket.
+The fact that the symplecton algebra arises as the Lie algebra of functions on the plane under the Moyal bracket strongly suggests that, to obtain a theory whose amplitudes respect the deformed loop algebra $LW_\wedge$, we should deform the action by changing~\eqref{R4Poisson} to a Moyal bracket.
 That is, we consider Moyal deformed self-dual gravity, by which we mean the theory with action

 where $\{\ , \ \}_{\qq}$ is the Moyal bracket defined via $\{f,g\}_{\qq} = \qq^{-1}\left( f\star g - g\star f\right)$ with